-For some time, there has been wide-spread concern about socalled "police militarization" by the use of military equipment and tactics.
+For some time, there has been wide-spread concern about so-called "police militarization" by the use of military equipment and tactics.
 This more aggressive style of law enforcement includes the use of assault rifles, submachine guns, sniper rifles, and other weapons commonly associated with so-called Special Weapons and Tactics (SWAT) teams.
 Militarization is also seen in the policing of protests, where riot police fire at protestors with rubber or plastic bullets and make use of tear gas (which is prohibited by various international treaties but allowed by most states for domestic or non-combat situations).
 Concerns about militarization have been raised across the political spectrum from the American Civil Liberties Union to the libertarian Cato Institute.
-The new statute addresses this issue by immediately barring police departments from obtaining excess military equipment from the federal government.
-This so called federally designated "controlled obvious.
-Indeed, the widespread availability of mobile phone videos has surely been the single biggest catalyst for national adoption of police reforms.